About Me

 The short answer is no, because veganism is a choice that my pets can’t make.
 The long answer is: the cats are carnivores, so they eat the best meat-based kibble I can afford to give them, and I even occasionally give them wet wood that is either just chicken chunks or pieces of sea food.
 I know there are vegan cat foods available, but cats are meat-eaters (okay, Gozer eats a lot of cooked vegetables and grains but i’m pretty sure he’s a big exception) and if I didn’t want to feed them meat, I just wouldn’t have cats.

-Chester (and Fawkes) eats a vegan diet, however, because dogs are omnivores and I was able to find a decent vegan kibble and wet food that doesn’t cost too much.
-But he takes medications that aren’t vegan, and his glucosamine tablets are liver based.
-I also don’t care if people give him dog cookies that aren’t vegan, but if someone was trying to slip my dog meat on the regular I would be pretty pissed.
+Harley and Fawkes eats a vegan diet, however, because dogs are omnivores and I was able to find a decent vegan kibble and wet food that doesn’t cost too much.
+I do give them medications and/or supplements that aren’t vegan if they need them.
+I also don’t care if people give them dog cookies that aren’t vegan, but if someone was trying to slip my dog meat on the regular I would be pretty pissed.

 You never mention your parents or anything.